 Ah, the joys of Spring and Summer.
 The return of swimming, hiking, Frisbee in the park, all reasons to look forward to the season.
 But the return of fleas?
 Not so much.
 Not only are these blood-sucking parasites unsightly and creepy, they can also cause some serious diseases.
-So, how can you keep your dog flea-free this season?
+So, how can you keep your dog flea-free this season, and which dog flea and tick control is the best?
 Here are a few ideas to consider ...

 1. Spot-on Treatments